 15-minute presentations each followed by Q&A

-- ‘What determines the quality of life in people with severe asthma?’ by Professor Michael Hyland, Professor of Health Psychology, and Joe Lanario, Research Assistant in Respiratory Health
+- ‘The psychology of quality of life assessment in severe asthma’ by Professor Michael Hyland, Professor of Health Psychology, and Joe Lanario, Research Assistant in Respiratory Health

 Examining the way people with severe asthma make judgements about their quality of life, based on personality, pulmonary symptoms, and extra-pulmonary symptoms.
 They also distinguish between two mechanisms that underpin these judgements: thinking fast vs thinking slow.